fa437/finding_roots/README.md

 • Works with polynomials of any order
 • Finds real roots
 • Requires no imports
-• Uses tolerance-based convergenceUsage Example
+• Uses tolerance-based convergence

+Usage Example

 The following polynomial is used to validate the program: x3−6x2+11x−6